The coronavirus pandemic explained, one year on

 "The real power of this infographic," Mackay told the New York Times in December, "is that it's not really about any single layer of protection or the order of them, but about the additive success of using multiple layers, or cheese slices."

-We've learnt the best ways to defend against COVID-19 but cases continue to rise in many parts of the world.
+We've learned the best ways to defend against COVID-19, but cases continue to rise in many parts of the world.
 Is it likely we'll be able to control the pandemic in 2021?
 There's reason for hope, but we need only look at some of 2020's great failures to see how quickly the virus can become unmanageable.

 In our second pandemic year, science will continue to probe and refine the answers to these six fundamental questions.
 And it must.
 Doing so is critical to prepare for -- or ultimately, to prevent -- the next pandemic.